 By late morning, the cafes and specialty shops at Nakazakicho will be open.
 This is Osaka’s version of the hipster district with plenty of quirky items as well as specialty food items on sale.
 You can go cafe hopping here or just soak in the alternative vibe.
 The district is accessible from Nakazakicho station or if you’re on the main line, you can walk around 10 to 15 minutes from Umeda station.

 Head to the suburb of Ikeda to check out the Cup Noodles Museum (8-25 Masumicho, Ikeda; open 9:30AM to 4:30PM daily).
 This popular Asian staple is said to originate here in the Kansai Region and the museum is a homage to the humble origins of today’s instant noodles.
 The museum itself is free but for a nominal fee, you can participate in a DIY cup noodle making session.

 By the afternoon, you can head back to the city to check out the lively Shinsaibashi and Namba areas.
 I suggest you start in Namba and keep Shinsaibashi for the evening when it’s especially atmospheric.
 While at Namba, you should not miss a visit to Namba Parks, a shopping mall with its interesting curved walls and rooftop garden.
 From here, walk north to America-mura, the center of youth culture in Osaka.
 You’ll find plenty in the way of big-name youth brands here if shopping is your thing.
 Head further west and you’ll come across another charming area in Osaka filled with specialty cafes and unique food shops.
 My to-go cafe here is Granknot (1 Chome 23-4 Kitahorie, Nishi Ward, Osaka; open from 9AM to 6PM Monday to Wednesday and Friday, from 11AM to 6PM Saturday and Sunday) where I had one of the frothiest lattes I’ve ever tasted.

 Make your way back to Shinsaibashi in late afternoon to do more shopping.
 While here, make sure to check out the takoyaki (octopus balls) which Osaka is known for.
 As night falls, head to Dotonbori for a glimpse of the famous Glico advertisement.
 It has become something of an icon over the years.
 It is best viewed from the Ebisu Bridge.

 Unless you plan to go indepth or have an interest in Universal Studios, one day is probably enough for Osaka and your best bet is to catch a train to Kyoto.
-From Osaka, the fastest train to Kyoto is one on the Hankyu Kyoto Line.
+From Osaka, the cheapest train to Kyoto is one on the Hankyu Kyoto Line.
 It’s just 43 minutes from Umeda to Kawaramachi (Kyoto’s main street).
 The fastest method is the shinkansen or bullet train from Shin-Osaka Station to Kyoto Station that takes only 15 minutes.
 Rides on the bullet train are covered by the JR Pass.

 Kyoto has so many temples that it’s futile to try to visit them all.
 There are a few I would recommend for their varying styles.
 Since you are already in Gion anyway, check out the Entoku-in (530 Shimokawara-cho, Kodai-ji, Higashiyama-ku; open daily 9AM to 5:30PM), an unassuming temple whose gate you’ll easily miss unless you make a conscious effort to locate it.

 Afterwards, make your way up north for the breathtaking Tenjuan Gardens (admission: 400 Yen) located within the Nanzenji complex.
 The grounds boasts of an impressive rock garden and a larger garden at the back surrounded by a pond.
 If you visit during November, the garden is illuminated at night to highlight autumn colors.
 As a final sightseeing stop, check out the less-visited Shisendo Temple.
 This is another place with a nice zen garden that looks especially scenic when viewed from the terrace.

 As night falls, head back to Gion and stroll around Hanamikoji-dori.
 This is the best place to spot geishas in Kyoto, especially during the weekend.
 While the geisha culture is mostly lost in most of Japan, here, ladies who work in offices by day fulfill their geisha inclinations by dressing up at night.
 A nice place to have dinner nearby is the Michelin-starred Uokeya-U (605-0074 Kyoto, Higashiyama Ward, open daily 11:30AM to 2PM, 5PM to 8PM) which serves unagi rice bowls.

 Head out early in the morning to Arashiyama Bamboo Forest.
 This is one of Kyoto’s most instagrammable spots with tall bamboo groves swaying with the wind as you walk past the well-trodden path.
 Admission’s free and the place is open 24 hours but the place can get really busy by midday.
 While in Arashiyama, make your way as well to Gio-Ji’s moss-covered grounds.
 The greenery is a sight to behold and is a tempting place for a short nap (though you can’t actually lie on the grounds).
 While in Arashiyama, you might also want to go for a cruise down the river to fully appreciate the scenery.
 Just go towards the direction of the river and you’ll easily find boats for hire.
 Do check on the length of the boat ride before boarding.

-For lunch, check out the delicious steaks at Otsuka. (open daily except Thursday 11AM to 2:30PM) I can’t recommend this place enough.
+For lunch, check out the delicious steaks at Otsuka. (open daily except Thursday 11AM to 2:30PM) I can’t recommend this place enough for its succulent steaks.

 From Arashiyama, all it takes is a bus ride (take #11 then change to #59) to the trio of temples – the Kinkakuji, Ryoan-ji and Ninna-ji.
 By now, temple fatigue would probably set in and if you’re to choose only one, I would suggest you check out the golden Kinkakuji.
 The place is more a spectacle than anything.
 Visitors are prohibited from entering the building and there is just a walkway which allows visitors to appreciate it from afar.
 This is one of Kyoto’s most popular sights and it can get crowded easily.
 However, since everyone’s restricted to the walkway, it’s very easy to get a decent shot of the Kinkakuji from almost any vantage point.